MintLily/BSLegacyUtil/README.md

 **THIS DOES NOT MEAN THE CURRENT STATE OF THE TOOL IS NOT WORKING.** It will work fine, it will just no longer receive any new updates from this point on.<br>
 If you would like to support the creator, please consider it: https://ko-fi.com/MintLily

+## Small EOL Notice
+The links inside the application will lead to dead results.
+This `README.md` document will have the links you need that the program had.
+The most notable link is the .NET Core 7.0 linked below.

 ## Quick Links
 Issues, Bug Reports, Support?
 [Go here](https://github.com/MintLily/BSLegacyUtil/issues) and create an issue.<br>
 Need to Download Utility?
 [Go here](https://github.com/MintLily/BSLegacyUtil/releases/latest) and download the latest version<br><br>
 You'll need to install the following:<br>
-To open the exe: [.NET Core Desktop Runtime v7.0.3+](https://link.bslegacy.com/dotnet7)
+To open the exe: [.NET Core Desktop Runtime v7.0.5+](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.5-windows-x64-installer)

 ## Available Downgrades
 | Major  | Patch -- | -------- | ------ | -----> |